marionettejs/backbone.marionette/docs/marionette.collectionview.md

 });
 ```

 `childViewEvents` also catches custom events fired by a child view.
-Take note that the first argument to a `childViewEvents` handler is the child view itself.

 ```js
 // The child view fires a custom event, `show:message`